gymrek-lab/personal-genomics-textbook/intro/formats/plink.md

   - Position in morgans or centimorgans (optional; also safe to use dummy value of '0')
   - Base-pair coordinate

+## Plink binary files (bed/bim/fam)

+Plink files may be compressed into binary formats.
 The binary versions of these files are bed/bim files.
+Bed files are not human readable but can be converted back to ped/map files.

 You can find example plink data in: `~/public/ps2/`: